kchen3157/Battleship/README.md

 - A hit, miss, and sink will be displayed accordingly.
 - Upon sinking all of the computer's ships, either the computer or player wins.

+## Lower Design
+- Split into ship and board classes; Handle state with board.
+- Each ship shall track its coords; each board shall track its ships, and thus all occupied coords.